MaryOdama/LITA_Class_Docummentation/README.md

 ### Pivot Tables: These are used for data summarisation, making it easy to analyze large set of datasets by grouping and calculating data in a flexible way.E.g
 https://github.com/MaryOdama/LITA_Class_Docummentation/blob/main/mi%20pivot.PNG

+### Formattinging: Excel allows you to format cells tomake data easier to read. you can change fonts, colors, borders, and number formaats (like currency or percentage).